rankutah/blog/sites/rank-utah/content/locations/grand-junction-co.md

 ## Quartz Worx Website — Countertops in Grand Junction, CO

-Quartz Worx needed a website to explain the different types of countertop options and help customers contact them for more information.
-The website is completely custom built with extremely fast load times, mobile friendly design, and easy to navigate menus.
+Quartz Worx needed a website to explain the different types of countertop options and help customers get in touch.
+The site is custom‑built, loads fast, is easy to use on phones, and keeps navigation simple.

 ![Quartz Worx website preview](/media/website-design-quartz-worx.jpg)